kevinsogo/compgen/README.md

 **Others**

-- Implementing missing features above.
+- Implement missing features above.
-- Improving scripts.
-Possibly look for mistakes, or badly-written parts.
+- Improve scripts.
+Possibly look for mistakes.
+And badly-written parts.
-- Improving `StrictStream`.
+- Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.
-- Writing unit tests, possibly.
+- Write unit tests, possibly.
 - Come up with better naming practices/conventions.